Hickory Rotary Club History: 1921 – 2021

-The Rotary Club of Hickory, North Carolina, the first service club organized in Catawba County, celebrated its 94th anniversary in 2015.
-Founded during the first sixteen years of Rotary International, and ranked as the largest club in its district, the Club has earned recognition from its Rotary peers and other community organizations for its spirit of service.
+The Rotary Club of Hickory, North Carolina, the first service club organized in Catawba County, celebrates a century of service in 2021.
+Chartered in 1921, during the first sixteen years of Rotary International, and ranked as the largest club in its district, the Club has earned recognition from its Rotary peers and other community organizations for its spirit of service.
 Its contributions have also given direction to the advances of the city and county it serves.
 In contrast to its uncommon reputation and influence, however, its origin was ordinary: its birth emerged from the vision of a single individual.

 The founder of the Hickory Rotary Club was Watt Shuford (1873-1935), a member of one of Hickory’s pioneer families who pursued interests in dairying and farming.
 He managed the Hickory Seed Company for 20 years.
 In 1912, he helped organize the Catawba Creamery and, for many years as its president and manager, guided its growth into one of the largest cooperative creameries in the South.
 Shuford served on many local agricultural boards and was appointed by two state governors to terms on the State Board of Agriculture, serving for ten years.